Ray0055/shuttlefahrzeug/README.md

 ## Lane Detection
 The final step in lane detection involves merging the previously identified edges to form the lanes on each side.
+There are two ways to fit the lane lines: straight line fitting and quadratic curve fitting.
+### Straight line fitting
 Initially, `cv::HoughLinesP()` is utilized to detect line segments on edges by fine-tuning parameters within the function, which yields groups of line segments with varying lengths, widths, and distances.
 By adjusting the parameters, especially increasing the threshold for the length of the segments, it's possible to minimize the impact of small road debris or light reflections, enhancing the accuracy of the detection process.

 After obtaining the appropriate group of line segments, it is necessary to distinguish between the left and right lanes, which can be done directly by the range of the slope.
 Positive slopes are categorized as the right lane, and negative slopes as the left lane.
 However, it's important to note that merely using the positive or negative distinction may not be sufficient.
 Lines with very small slopes, such as stop lines or crosswalk lines, could also be incorrectly classified into the left or right lanes, thus interfering with accurate lane detection.